Everything You Need To Know About Hulu's Looking For Alaska

 Meanwhile, Alaska goes back with Jake to his dorm where she turns to him for comfort (and sex).
 Before they can get too far, the two are interrupted by someone else on Jake’s floor inviting him to a nearby Halloween party.
 Looking to get her mind off of everything, Alaska begs to go and he obliges.
 Alaska quickly becomes too drunk too fast and finds herself throwing up in a toilet.
 One of Jake’s friends gets her out of the party and cleans her up, and Alaska realizes that she and Jake are never going to make it in the long run.

-And because everyone is having an awful night, Pudge and Laura end up at the hospital where they run into Mr. Hyde.
-Pudge 100 percent has a concussion and mistakes Laura for Alaska, which clearly upsets her.
-The doctor explains that someone’s got to look after Pudge for the rest of the evening and Laura suggests that he come back to her room so she can watch him all night.
+And because everyone is having an awful night, Pudge and Lara end up at the hospital where they run into Mr. Hyde.
+Pudge 100 percent has a concussion and mistakes Lara for Alaska, which clearly upsets her.
+The doctor explains that someone’s got to look after Pudge for the rest of the evening and Lara suggests that he come back to her room so she can watch him all night.
 At first he doesn’t get it, but then he gets it.

 Advertisement

-On the way back to campus, Pudge and Laura just happen to find Alaska who’s waiting for a ride back herself.
+On the way back to campus, Pudge and Lara just happen to find Alaska who’s waiting for a ride back herself.
 The Eagle stops them before they can return to their rooms and asks if they’ve seen Alaska, who is missing.
 Before they can concoct some sort of story to cover for her, she gives herself up and goes to talk to The Eagle.

 Maybe to the surprise of no one, Alaska is the rat.
 She was caught drinking on campus and in order to get off easy, agreed to point The Eagle in the direction of other students breaking the rules.
 However, no one was supposed to find out about this arrangement.
 The Eagle threats to expel her, but she knows she won’t be able to find another school that takes her in.
 Trying to calm her down, The Eagle explains that there are worse things in life than being called a rat, but Alaska doesn’t believe it.